Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 AI Governance Framework Design

-Designs the enforcement architecture your AI programme needs.
-Not a policy document — a set of technical controls, execution boundaries, and accountability structures that are operationally real.
+Designs the enforcement architecture your AI programme needs: technical controls, execution boundaries, and accountability structures that are operationally real rather than documentation describing what controls should exist.

 3 weeks